pantheon-systems/documentation/source/content/start-states/wordpress.md

 #### <a name="20220426-3" class="release-update"></a>Re-enable WP-Cron for Multisites

-Pantheon Cron does not support WordPress Multisite installations, also known as WordPress Site Networks, due to the unpredictable customizations to domains or subdirectories and their mapping to subsites.
+Pantheon Cron does not support WordPress Multisite installations due to the unpredictable customizations to domains or subdirectories and their mapping to subsites.
 This change reenabled WP-Cron for WordPress Multisite.
 You can read more about WP-Cron for WordPress Multisite [here](/guides/wordpress-developer/wordpress-cron#wordpress-site-networks).

 #### <a name="20220426-2" class="release-update"></a>Add documentation to readme outlining branches